 - They cannot cope with removable devices if they are removed or inserted after a snapshot is done. - A few device drivers still have incomplete snapshot support so their state is not saved or restored properly (in particular USB).

-2.7.4 qemu-img Invocation
+2.8.4 gemu-img Invocation

-qemu-img [standard options] command [command options]
+gemu-img [standard options] command [command options]

 qemu-img allows you to create, convert and modify images offline.
 It can handle all image formats supported by QEMU.